Co-op Cycles Electric Bikes Review

 Which One to Choose?

-Both of the bikes share an unbeatable value by a brand that produces indeed one of the price-packed bikes you can get, but which one is for you?
+All four bikes share an unbeatable value by a brand that produces one of the price-packed bikes you can get, but which one is for you?
 The choice comes down to your frequency of use:

 CTY 2.1 – MSRP $1,999

-Choose if you mainly commute on nicer weather, flatter grounds, and the speed of a full battery charge isn’t a major concern – the CTY e2.1 is a great choice.
+Choose if you mainly commute on nicer weather, flatter grounds, and the speed of a full battery charge isn’t a primary concern – the CTY e2.1 is an excellent choice.
 After all, it’s above most hybrid electric bikes at that price range!

 CTY 2.2 – MSRP $2,399

 Choose if you want the best-priced electric bike deal on the market right now!
-It’s got decent charge time and plenty of torque to use it as your everyday commuter!
+It’s got decent charge time and plenty of torque, perfect for your everyday commuter!

 RELATED Reviews